gfalco-work/phoenix-product/README.md

 The service uses the **Outbox Pattern** for reliable event publishing:

-1. **Transactional Write**: Product and outbox event are saved in the same MongoDB transaction
+1. **Transactional Write**: Product and outbox event are saved in the same PostgreSQL transaction
 2. **Background Publisher**: Scheduled task publishes events from outbox to Kafka
 3. **Retry Logic**: Failed events are retried with exponential backoff
 4. **Cleanup**: Old processed events are automatically cleaned up